 This Pirate wants to

-make a difference as an educator.
+make a difference as

 Rising senior and secondary math education major Rebecca Poole has always been gifted with numbers.